Antoine-François Momoro: Radicalization

 He took an active part in dechristianisation and was a principal proponent of the Cult of Reason.
 It was his wife, Sophie Momoro (née Fournier), who played the part of the Goddess at the "Festival of Reason" on 20 Brumaire, Year II (10 November 1793).

 He was sent into the Vendée in May 1793, where he acted as deputy to Charles-Philippe Ronsin at the siege of the état-major at Saumur, in a mission to ensure the army fighting against the revolt there was well supplied.
 On his return to Paris, in a long Rapport sur la politique de la Vendée fait au comité de Salut Public, he explained the reasons for setbacks to Ronsin's strategy in the Vendée and defended General Rossignol, contributing to his rehabilitation.

 When Marat was assassinated on 13 July 1793 by Charlotte Corday, Momoro aspired to succeed him as champion of the people and their cause.
 He persuaded the Cordeliers to go ahead with the publication of the L'Ami du Peuple at his press.

 Fall

 After working for the fall of the Girondists in the struggle between the commune and the convention, he participated in attacks on Danton, Robespierre (whom he accused of modérantisme), and the Committee of Public Safety.
 Pushed onwards by a report by Saint-Just to the Convention denouncing the "complot de l'étranger" woven by the Indulgents and Exagérés, the committee decided on the arrest of the Hébertistes on 13 March 1794.
 The Revolutionary Tribunal condemned Momoro to death, and he loudly replied "You accuse me, who has given everything for the Revolution!"
-He was guillotined with Hébert, Ronsin, Vincent and other leading Hébertistes the following afternoon, 4 Germinal, Year II (24 March 1794).
+He was guillotined with Hébert, Ronsin, Vincent and other leading Hébertistes (Cloots, Jean Conrad de Kock) the following afternoon, 4 Germinal, Year II (24 March 1794).
+Their death of was a sort of carnival, a pleasant spectacle according to Michelet's witnesses.